 Omurice is a simple dish of Japanese fried rice wrapped in a thin layer of omelette.
-Usually, the rice is pan-fried together with ketchup, chicken, and some vegetables depending on your preference when making it at home.
-The omelette is made separately then wrapped around the chicken fried rice, typically with ketchup drizzled over the top.
+Usually, the rice is pan-fried together with ketchup, chicken, and some vegetables, depending on your preference when making it at home.
+The omelette is made separately and then wrapped around the fried rice, typically with ketchup drizzled over the top.

 Omurice works well with leftover rice, and it is a crowd-pleaser that’s quick to make!
-It is one of those easy Japanese recipes that can be adapted to suit your favorite veggies and protein or whatever you have in your fridge; just toss them in with the fried rice.
+It is one of those easy Japanese recipes that can be adapted with your favorite veggies and protein or whatever you have in your fridge; just toss them in with the fried rice.

 There are 2 schools of thought when it comes to making omurice in Japan, where the rice component essentially stays the same but the approach to cooking the egg is different.

-Classic omurice is when the Japanese fried rice is wrapped in a thin layer of cooked egg around the outside.
-The rice is placed on the omelette and rolled up, or alternatively, you can layer the thin omelette over the top and tuck it neatly under the rice.
+Classic omurice is when the Japanese fried rice is wrapped in a thin layer of cooked egg.
+The rice is placed on the omelette and rolled up, or alternatively, you can layer the thin omelette over the top of your mound of filling and tuck it neatly under the rice.

-Check out our video on how to make omurice from scratch at home!
+Click the video below to watch Shizuka learn how to make omurice from scratch at home!

-When it comes to how to cook omurice, there are four essential components: rice, filling, omelette, and toppings!
+When it comes to learning how to cook omurice, there are four essential components: rice, filling, omelette, and toppings.